HRT medicine to be sold without prescription for the first time

 It will be available for women aged 50 and over who have not had a period in at least a year.

-Before purchasing the treatment, women will have a consultation with a pharmacists to ensure it is the right medicine for them.
+Before purchasing the treatment, women will have a consultation with a pharmacist to ensure it is the right medicine for them.

 Those buying online will have an online consultation.